Need for Speed: Carbon: Reception

-Need for Speed: Carbon has sold 3.2 million copies in the United States.
+The Academy of Interactive Arts & Sciences nominated Need for Speed: Carbon for "Racing Game of the Year" at the 10th Annual Interactive Achievement Awards.Need for Speed: Carbon has sold 3.2 million copies in the United States.
 Its PlayStation 2 version received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 copies in the United Kingdom.